 If you are concerned about your baby being shaken around as you exercise, don’t worry – this isn’t the case.
 Your baby is secure inside your womb.
 However, if it helps with your anxiety levels, go for low impact exercises like walking and gentle swims.

-- Helps you sleep better
+- help you sleep better

-If you have any medical complications in pregnancy, talk to your doctor or midwife before you exercise.
+If you have any medical concerns in pregnancy, talk to your doctor or midwife before you exercise.
 They can advise you on the levels of activity that are safe for you and your baby.